nickbrandt/GitLab/doc/administration/geo/replication/external_database.md

 ### Manually configure the replica database

-Make the following configuration changes manually to your `pg_hba.conf` and `postgresql.conf` of your external replica database.
-Ensure that you restart PostgreSQL afterwards for the changes to take effect:
+Make the following configuration changes manually to your `pg_hba.conf` and `postgresql.conf` of your external replica database and ensure that you restart PostgreSQL afterwards for the changes to take effect:

 ```plaintext